The Geography of Things

 In this case, you can set up a real-time spatial analysis.
 If the bus deviates off it’s authorized path, it can trigger an event at a given threshold.

-For example, you can automatically send an email to a transit manager and take action to investigate further.
+For example, you can automatically send an email to a transit manager.
+Then, they can take action to investigate further.

 Big Data Analytics